-For the 2007-2008 academic year the Foundation has about 60 scholarships available that generally range from \$500 to \$2000 each.
+Each academic year the Foundation has approximately 50-60 scholarships available that generally range from \$500 to \$2000 each.
 The Foundation and scholarship recipients have individuals, civic groups, alumni, businesses, faculty, and student organizations to thank for these scholarships.
-Donors establish scholarships to honor the memory and achievements of family, faculty or friends, to express their appreciation for their educational experiences at MxCC or because they believe in the importance of individuals having access to the quality education offered at the college.
-In addition, the Foundation organizes a Golf Tournament in collaboration with the College, and Road Race to support scholarships and other educational programs.
+Donors establish scholarships to honor the memory and achievements of family, faculty or friends, to express their appreciation for their own educational experiences at MxCC or because they believe in the importance of individuals having access to the quality education offered at the college.
+In addition, the Foundation organizes The MxCC Classic Golf Tournament in collaboration with the College, and the \$cholarship 5K Road Race to support scholarships and other educational programs.